gobuffalo/docs/templates/docs/db/relations.md

 tx.Load(u, "Books") // load only the Books associations for user
 ```

-The `Load` method will not retreive the `User` from the database only it's associations.
+The `Load` method will not retreive the `User` from the database only its associations.